Lucky Star (Madonna song): Chart performance

-"Lucky Star" debuted on Billboards Dance Club Songs chart on August 27, 1983, as part of a double A-side release with "Holiday" entering at number 31.
-It reached number one nearly a month later, where it remained for five consecutive weeks —becoming Madonna's first chart-topping entry on any Billboard chart.
-By year's end, "Holiday"/"Lucky Star" ranked third on the Dance Club Songs year-end chart.
-On August 25, 1984, Billboard reported "Lucky Star" as the most-added song on US radio, leading to its debut at number 49 on the Hot 100.
-It eventually peaked at number four, marking Madonna’s first top-five hit on the chart.
-The song also reached number 19 on the Hot Adult Contemporary chart and was ranked number 66 on the Hot 100 year-end list for 1984.
-In Canada, the single entered the RPM Top Singles chart at number 89 in September and peaked at number eight, later ranking 72nd on the year-end chart.
+In the United States, the double-sided single "Holiday" / "Lucky Star" reached number one on Billboards Dance Club Songs chart dated September 24, 1983, giving Madonna her first number-one hit on any Billboard survey.
+It remained at the top for five consecutive weeks and finished 1983 as the third best-performing song on the year-end Dance Club Songs chart.
+On August 25, 1984, Billboard reported "Lucky Star" as the most-added song on US radio, preceding its debut at number 49 on the Billboard Hot 100.
+On October 20, it peaked at number four, becoming Madonna's first top-five entry on the chart.
+According to Rosenblatt, it became the singer's biggest-selling and fastest-climbing single up to the time, sending sales of the Madonna album "through the roof".
+The song also reached number 19 on the Hot Adult Contemporary chart and ranked number 66 on the Billboard Hot 100 year-end chart for 1984.
+As of August 2024, Billboard ranked "Lucky Star" as Madonna's 33rd most successful Hot 100 entry.
+In Canada, the single entered the RPM Top Singles chart at number 89 in September, later peaking at number eight and ranking number 72 on the year-end chart.
+It became Madonna's first top ten hit in the nation, and her third top 40 hit.

-In the United Kingdom, the single debuted at number 47 on the UK Singles Chart on March 17, 1984, and peaked at number 14 three weeks later, spending a total of nine weeks on the chart..
-According to Music Week, "Lucky Star" had sold over 117,000 copies in the UK by 2008.
-The song also charted at number 74 on the European Hot 100 Singles, eventually reaching number 29.
-It saw moderate success across Europe, peaking within the top 30 in Belgium and the top 20 in Ireland.
+In the United Kingdom, "Lucky Star" initially failed to chart following its September 1983 release.
+After the success of "Holiday", however, Warner Bros. re-released and re-promoted the single, which caused it to debut at number 47 on the UK Singles Chart on March 17, 1984.
+It peaked at number 14 three weeks later and remained on the chart for nine weeks.
+According to Music Week, the single had sold over 117,000 copies in the United Kingdom by August 2008.
+Elsewhere in Europe, it achieved moderate success, reaching the top 30 in Belgium and the top 20 in Ireland.
+The song also entered the European Hot 100 Singles at number 74, eventually peaking at number 29.
 In Australia, the single reached number 36.